Notes & Resources

 5. Good book on the use of group theory in QM: Quantum Theory, Groups and Representations, Woit

-6. Representation theory in QM (PDF): Understanding Quantum Mechanical Systems with Spherical Symmetry via Representations of Lie Groups, Greif
+6. Representation theory in QM Understanding Quantum Mechanical Systems with Spherical Symmetry via Representations of Lie Groups, Greif

 7. Before the exam: Problems and Solutions in Quantum Mechanics, Tamvakis